 Catherine followed her passion for stories by double-majoring in Drama and Creative Writing at the University of Michigan.
 During her junior year, she had the opportunity to work and perform with U of M’s Educational Theatre Company and experience how theatre can facilitate community dialogue and serve as a vessel for teaching and learning.
 This work helped her focus her love for sharing stories into using theatre as a tool for social justice, and she went on to pursue her Master’s in Theatre Education at Emerson College in Boston.
 Through this program, she earned her teaching credential by student-teaching 6th and 7th-grade theatre in a Boston public middle school, where she also co-led an after-school girls club.
 When it came time to find a full-time teaching job, she searched across the country for an urban school that valued the arts and operated from a place of love and high expectations for students of color.
 She landed at Envision Academy in downtown Oakland, where she taught a required 10th-grade theatre course for six years.
 She developed a year-long theatre curriculum that empowered her students to speak up and share their experiences, forging authentic connection between themselves and their peers.
 In addition to teaching theatre, she served as a student advisor, created a meditation and stress-management elective, and built the after-school theatre program from the ground up.
 She led her grade-level and department teams with a focus on anti-racist, culturally responsive, and trauma-informed practices, driving equitable outcomes for all students.
 Her guiding question as an educator is, “How am I serving as a conduit of liberation for my students?”
 Through Power Lab, she hopes to serve as a conduit of liberation for girls whose stories deserve to be heard and amplified.

-Outside of work, she can usually be found traveling near or far with her husband, Claude, or playing with her German Shepherd, Remy.
+OOutside of work, she can be found on various adventures with her husband, Claude, while trying to keep up with their daughter, Ainsley, and German Shepherd, Remy.